pwszpl/mongodb-search-query-translator/README.md

         </dependency>

 ## Usage
-To parse String please initialize Parser with stream, and run parse method wchich will return bson object.
+To parse String please initialize Parser with stream, and run parse method which will return bson object.

     String s = "`x.z='z'";
     MongoSearchEngineParser parser = new MongoSearchEngineParser(new StringReader(s));